Czechia vs Mexico Preview: Predicted Lineups, Team News & Tactical Analysis | 2026 World Cup Group A

 Key Matchups

-Czechia's best hope is getting service to Patrik Schick, a proven finisher at the top level.
-Mexico's back four of Israel Reyes, Cesar Montes, Johan Vasquez and Mateo Chavez is experienced, but Schick is exactly the kind of striker to exploit a lapse if Czechia commit numbers forward.
+Czechia's best hope is getting service to Adam Hlozek, a proven finisher at the top level.
+Mexico's back four of Jorge Eduardo Sanchez, Israel Reyes, Cesar Montes and Mateo Chavez is experienced, but Hlozek is exactly the kind of striker to exploit a lapse if Czechia commit numbers forward.
 If Czechia are to win, he likely has to score.

-The 17-year-old Gilberto Mora is the one to watch for Mexico, trusted to run the game in midfield despite his age.
-Against the experience of Tomas Soucek and the Czech midfield, how he handles the physical battle will say a lot about Mexico's control, and his progressive passing is a key route to releasing the forwards.
+The young Obed Vargas is the one to watch for Mexico, trusted to run the game in midfield and bring his experience as a Colchonero.
+Against the experience of the Czech midfield, how he handles the physical battle will say a lot about Mexico's control, and his progressive passing is a key route to releasing the forwards.

 Set-Piece Takers